Delhi Metro resumes services with strict safety measures after 169-day COVID hiatus | Business

 Delhi Metro resumes services with strict safety measures after 169-day COVID hiatus

+The operations in the first four hours from 7-11 am were smooth and around 7,500 passengers availed the services, the DMRC said in a statement.
+All possible measures will be taken to ensure that services are smooth in the evening (from 4-8pm) as well, it added.

-The services resumed at 7 am with strict safety and social distancing measures in place.
-The first trains left from Samaypur Badli station to HUDA City Centre station and simultaneously from HUDA City Centre to Samaypur Badli, a senior official of DMRC said.
+The metro services resumed with strict safety and social distancing measures in place.
+The first trains left from Samaypur Badli station to HUDA City Centre station and simultaneously from HUDA City Centre to Samaypur Badli at 7 am, a senior official of DMRC said.
 "We are on our way.
 It's been 169 days since we've seen you!
-Travel responsibly and commute if it's only necessary. #MetroBackOnTrack," the DMRC tweeted and posted a video clip of the first train leaving HUDA City Centre No stations on the Yellow Line were closed as none is in proximity to any containment zone, the official said.
+Travel responsibly and commute if it's only necessary. #MetroBackOnTrack," the DMRC tweeted in the morning and posted a video clip of the first train leaving HUDA City Centre No stations on the Yellow Line were closed as none is in proximity to any containment zone, the official said.

 As the day began, some riders wearing protective masks were seen entering the premises of key stations like Kashmere Gate and Hauz Khas on the Yellow Line, which connects Samyapur Badli in Delhi to HUDA City Centre in Gurgaon.
 "A few happy faces from our first journey after more than 5 months. #MetroBackOnTrack," the DMRC said in another tweet and posted pictures of some commuters wearing masks inside train coaches.